 Per the 2011 VDOE report card, 96% of the student population attended school on a regular basis for the 2009-2010 school year.
 During that same school year, 38.1% of the student population participated in Advanced Placement courses.
 The report card also indicated that 95% of the student population earned a standard or advanced studies diploma in four years.
-FHS became a fully accredited public school in the Commonwealth of Virginia during the 2008-2009 school year and meet the requirements for Annual Yearly Progress (AYP) for the 2008-2009 and 2009-2010 school years.
+FHS became a fully accredited public school in the Commonwealth of Virginia during the 2008-2009 school year and met the requirements for Annual Yearly Progress (AYP) for the 2008-2009 and 2009-2010 school years.
 Unfortunately, FHS did not achieve AYP for the 2010-2011 school year due to failing to meet the standards of learning expectations for three of the math courses.

 FHS currently employs one principal, three assistant principals, six counselors, 105 general education teachers, 17 special education teachers, and 13 special education paraprofessionals.
 Within a school population of 1800 students, FHS currently has 8% of the school population receiving special education services, which equates to 144 students.
-The disability categories being served in the school setting are specific learning, emotional and behavior, autism, other health impairments, intelligence, and speech and language.
+The disability categories being served in the school setting are specific learning disabilities, emotional and behavior disorders, autism, other health impairments, intellectual disabilities, and speech and language.

 Per the No Child Left Behind Act of 2001 (NCLB), the Federal government requires school divisions to set achievement benchmarks in reading and mathematics that lead to one hundred percent proficiency by the year 2014.
 According to the 2011 VDOE report card, FHS achieved a 63% pass rate for students with disabilities in reading and 67% pass rate for students with disabilities in mathematics for the 2009-2010 school year.
 Respectively this is a drop from 83% in reading and 78% in mathematics from the 2008-2009 school year; however, the drop in these scores is not the reason FHS failed to meet AYP.
 Upon further analysis of the VDOE report card, FHS did not achieve AYP status for the 2010-2011 school year due to students with disabilities not achieving successful pass rates on the Algebra 1, Geometry, and Algebra 2 Standard of Learning (SOL) assessments.
 The table listed below compares the pass and fail rate of students with disabilities over the past three school years related to the mathematic assessments.
+Some aspects of student diversity included in this paragraph.
+Be clearer where this section – why not using headings?

 Table 2